 (Photo by Netflix/Courtesy Everett Collection.
-Thumbnail: Courtesy Everett Collection)
+Thumbnail: Focus/Courtesy Everett Collection)

 100 Best Movies on Netflix, Ranked by Tomatometer (November 2021)

 In our world of massive entertainment options, who’s got time to waste on the below-average?
 You’ve got a subscription, you’re ready for a marathon, and you want only the best movies no Netflix to watch.
 With thousands of choices on the platform, both original and acquired, we’ve found the 100 top Netflix movies with the highest Tomatometer scores!

-You’ll quickly notice that none of the films featured here fall below 91% on the Tomatometer (with each score tallied from at least 20 reviews), meaning the overwhelming majority of critics who saw these gave them a favorable Fresh review.
-These movies run the gamut, from widely-seen popular movies (Uncut Gems, Spider-Man: Into the Spider-Verse) to arthouse hits (Snowpiercer, Pan’s Labyrinth).
+You’ll quickly notice that none of the films featured here fall below 89% on the Tomatometer (with each score tallied from at least 20 reviews), meaning the overwhelming majority of critics who saw these gave them a favorable Fresh review.
+These movies run the gamut, from widely-seen popular movies (Uncut Gems) to arthouse hits (Snowpiercer, Pan’s Labyrinth).

-The movies are by turns funny (Monty Python and the Holy Grail), dramatic (Marriage Story, Spotlight), and romantic (An Education).
-They’re the scariest horror movies out there (Under the Shadow), and the best documentaries ever made (13th, Jiro Dreams of Sushi).
+The movies are by turns funny (Monty Python and the Holy Grail), dramatic (Marriage Story, Spotlight), and romantic (Always Be My Maybe).
+They’re the scariest horror movies out there (Under the Shadow), and the best documentaries ever made (13th).

 And we’ve only just scratched the surface of Netflix’s growing stable of formidable originals, like Martin Scorsese’s The Irishman, Alfonso Cuaron’s Roma, and Eddie Murphy comeback vehicle Dolemite Is My Name.
 And to make sure you’re only seeing the cream of the crop, every movie featured here is Certified Fresh, meaning it maintained a high enough Tomatometer score after crossing a minimum critics review threshold.